 We all love and adore adding our medicinal mushrooms to our favorite meals, coffee, tea, smoothies, chocolates and beyond!
-Well, another upcoming trend that I’m sure many of you are well aware of is beauty care products that use medicinal mushrooms like chaga, reishi, maitake, shiitake, and tremella.
-I have been intrigued by this idea for some time of adding mushroom extracts to body care.
-I felt inspired and curious to explore this idea some more!
+Well, another upcoming trend that you may be aware of is beauty care products that use medicinal mushrooms like chaga, reishi, maitake, shiitake, and tremella.
+We've been intrigued by the idea of adding mushroom extracts to body care for some time.
+So, we felt inspired and curious to explore this idea some more!

-This first edition is a classic skin balm that can serve many applications.
-It’s rich in shea, cacao butter, and coconut oil.
+This is a classic skin balm inspired by a great recipe we found in the book Healing Mushrooms by Tero Isokauppila.
+It is both calming and hydrating as it is rich in shea, cacao butter, and coconut oil.
 These stable and soothing fats help nourish and moisturize dry skin.
-The addition of Chaga, which contains these unique compounds called SOD (superoxide dismutase) and melanin, which further boosts its skin nourishment and protective factors from everyday stressors like environmental toxins, UV light, dehydration, and nutrient-poor food.
+The addition of Chaga, which contains the unique compounds called SOD (superoxide dismutase) and melanin, which further boosts its skin nourishment and protective factors from everyday stressors like environmental toxins, UV light, dehydration, and nutrient-poor food.
 This skin food can really help during those times when you are putting your skin through the wringer!
 I hope you like it!
 If you make it be sure to tag us.
 We would love to see it! 🙂

 To learn more about how mushroom extracts can be used for skin care, read our article Mushroom Benefits for Skin: 5 Ways Fungi Foster Dermal Health.